 With gratitude to and respect for all those who are interested in the history of New York City, we have digitized all the new building (NB) applications filed in Manhattan for each year, from 1900 to 1986, and turned it into a database searchable by a number of variables, like address, architect, owner and type of building.

 - Some permits are not rendered in address form, but in "metes and bounds"--that is, "86th, 175'e of Amsterdam" indicates the building lot beginning 175' east of the corner of West 86th Street and Amsterdam Avenue.
-To interpret this, go to a library with a collection of landmaps of New York City (which give such measurements)--there are none on-line.
+To interpret this, go to a library with a collection of landmaps of New York City (which give such measurements).
 It may be crude, but it's not that much trouble to eyeball, or even measure, the distances yourself.

 ADVANCED SEARCH TIPS: Use additional search parameters to--

 - Find all the building applications filed by a particular owner or architect (including projects which were not built)

 - Or find all the applications where the owner gave a particular address (which can help when one owner operates under multiple names),

 - Or find all the buildings of a particular type built in a particular period.

 - Another route to finding the NB application for a particular building is to go to the web page of the New York City Department of Buildings which lists in many cases, the particular NB number for a specific address.
 Go to the Department's web site, key in the address, and then look under "Actions"; in most cases you will find an NB associated with your building (for instance, NB "336-11" is the 336th new building application filed in 1911).
 NB's were first issued in 1866; if yours is 1900 or later you should be able to get the details of that application here, simply by searching for the relevant year and application number.
 (Congratulations to Commissioner Patricia Lancaster and her tech staff for this astonishing upgrade to the Department's website.)